 Outside the home

 Don’t forget to take stock of the general appearance of the outside of the home.
 Look for any cracks or damage in the walls and foundations.
 You should also check the state of the paint or siding — will it need to be redone?

 The orientation of the home can have many eco-friendly benefits.
-For example, a north facing home makes the most of morning sun and stays cooler through the afternoons.
-Double check the layout once inside to make sure living areas are situated to make the most of the orientation.
+For example, a north-facing home makes the most of the morning sun and stays cooler through the afternoons.
+Double-check the layout once inside to make sure living areas are situated to make the most of the orientation.

 Roof, gutters and downpipes

 Inspect the roofline, checking for any sagging that can be an indication of structural issues.
 You should also check the state of the roofing materials.
 Are there missing or broken tiles, or rust issues?
 While you’re at it, check the rain gutters for leaks, holes, rust or blockages.
 Make sure the downpipes are in good condition and securely fastened to the stormwater drain.